-One of the most common challenges facing any business that is engaged in an inbound marketing strategy is the need for content creation.
-Valuable content that educate and entertain your prospects.
-Consistent valuable content ensures that your readers engage with your content and positions you as an expert.
+One of the most common challenges facing any business engaged in a digital marketing strategy is the need for inbound content marketing.

 Stop the Presses!
 Creating Content Consistently

 One of the cardinal rules of content marketing is that your published content should be regular and consistent.
-Spotty, random or occasional blog posts or other content uploads creates a perception of lack of focus or intent.
-It also fails to attract and keep return visitors.
+Spotty, random, or just occasional blog posts or other content uploads can create a perception that your brand lacks focus or intent.
+And it also fails to attract and keep return visitors.

 While the impact and traffic driving capacity of great content is powerful and seemingly free to produce, that's only partly true.
-If you write and create ALL of your own content then you can argue that it is a no-cost process.
-Except for your time.
+Good inbound content marketing is powerful.
+And if you write and create ALL of your own content then you could possibly argue that it is a "no-cost" process.

 And time is money.

-Especially your time if you're the business owner.
-And even if you hand it off to your marketing manager, it is still a time-consuming process that someone has to do.
 Which is why many businesses opt to outsource this type of work to a good inbound marketing agency.
-And, while we certainly endorse that approach, there are other options for feeding the voracious content-creation beast!
+And, while we certainly endorse that approach, if you really want to have your own hand in the pot, so to speak, there are other options for feeding the voracious content-creation beast!

-Okay, so that's a bit hokey, but implementing a team effort for your content creation can benefit your business in a number of ways.
+Okay, so maybe that's a bit hokey, but implementing a team for your content creation efforts can benefit your business in a number of ways.

-It helps to see your employees as "niche experts" in your business.
-They know what you do, how you do it, and why.
-And - if you've trained them properly - they also have an intimate understanding of your customers who are representative of your ideal marketing audience.
+For one, it helps position your employees as "niche experts" in your business.
+In other words, they know what you do, how you do it, and why.
+And - if you've trained them properly - they also have an intimate understanding of your customers who are representative of your ideal target marketing audience.

-Given the proper tools and direction, your staff can expand the reach of your content marketing simply by sharing updates, industry insights, and even their own work-related experiences on your business social media profiles, as well as other channels.
-This can be both "formal" content that is delegated, and "informal" content that your employees choose to post.
+By giving them the proper tools, resources, and direction, your staff can expand the reach of your content marketing simply by sharing updates, industry insights, and even their own work-related experiences on your business social media profiles or blog articles, as well as other medium such as short-form video.

 "Employees typically have 10x the social reach of their company.
 Share your employees’ best posts on LinkedIn, and leverage their networks and their voice to build a connection to your brand.
 You can also share your best member mentions on LinkedIn."